"Treat teachers as professionals."

 Although they may claim to treat teachers as professionals, districts often implement practices contradicting this statement.
-Consider the list of things many school districts tell their teachers they cannot do:
+Consider the following expectations schools have for employees:

 I'm sorry, are we talking about schools?
 For a second there I thought we were describing prison.